sgupta999/mqtt-bridge-smartthings/DOCKER.md

 # Docker Compose

 If you want to bundle everything together, you can use [Docker Compose](https://docs.docker.com/compose/).
-This will install and run both mosquitto and MBS - you still need to make sure mosquitto.com and mbs config files are in the right directories.
+This will install and run both mosquitto and MBS - you still need to make sure mosquitto.conf and mbs config files are in the right directories.

 Just create a file called docker-compose.yml with these contents:
 ```